 Secondly, Carbohydrates are a macro that is a necessity for different reasons and as you can see from the following content, the proof is in the pudding – or the broccoli!
 When we talk about carbohydrates we usually relate this with the likes of pasta, potatoes, rice and foods that are processed.
 Invariably, we are looking for improved body composition and these foods are known for not exactly helping our cause; for this reason people take out carbohydrates completely.

 However, fibre is a part of the carbohydrate macronutrient.
 Fibre is an indigestible form of carbohydrate.
 Since humans cannot break down fibre carbohydrates, they pass through the digestive system whole and take other waste products with them.
 Diets low in fibre have problems with waste elimination, constipation, and haemorrhoids.
-Diets high in fibre have shown decreased risk for obesity, high cholesterol, and heart disease.
+Diets high in fibre have shown decreased risk for obesity and high cholesterol.
 Fruits, vegetables, and whole grain products all contain high amounts of fibre.

 Carbs are broken down into its simplest form into sugar and therefore glucose is then used as an energy source.

 Finally, Fats.
 Fats are broken down into essential fatty acids.
 Fat also helps you absorb vitamins A, D, E, and K, the so-called fat-soluble vitamins.
 Fat also fills your fat cells and insulates your body to help keep you warm.
 The fats your body gets from your food give your body essential fatty acids called linoleic and linolenic acid.
 They are called “essential” because your body cannot make them itself, or work without them.
 Your body needs them for brain development, controlling inflammation, and blood clotting.

 From looking at the above, I take the opinion of all of these macronutrients are vital and a necessity in the diet.
 The human body utilises all of these major nutrients and it is important to make sure we have a balance between all three when we are planning a diet.